-Geography is a subject that helps us to better understand people, places and environments, and the interactions between them.
+Geography is a subject that engages and motivates pupils by encouraging them to see the world through the eyes of a young geographer.
+It helps children to better understand people, places and environments, and the interactions between them.
 Geography also helps us understand how and why places are changing, and to better imagine, predict and work towards, likely and preferred futures.
 Underpinning all of this is a strong component that deepens our understanding of what places are like, why and how they are connected, and the importance of location.

 At Belmont Primary School Geography is an enquiry led subject that seeks answers to fundamental questions such as: